zhwa/mlir-example/book/Chapter-04-Bufferization.md

 This chapter covered bufferization—MLIR's transformation from functional tensor IR to imperative memref IR.
 The key insights:

-1. **Two representations, two purposes**: Tensors enable optimization (functional, no aliasing), memrefs enable execution (imperative, matches hardware).
+This chapter covered a broad landscape.
+We explored **two representations with distinct purposes**: tensors enable optimization through functional semantics and absence of aliasing, while memrefs enable execution through imperative semantics that match hardware reality.
 Each serves a critical role in the compilation pipeline.

-2. **Read-after-write hazards**: Naive bufferization can produce incorrect results when tensors are read after being written.
+We examined **read-after-write hazards**, where naive bufferization can produce incorrect results when tensors are read after being written.
 One-Shot Bufferize performs alias analysis and conflict detection to prevent these bugs while maximizing in-place updates.

-3. **One-Shot Bufferize**: A sophisticated whole-program transformation that converts tensors to memrefs while analyzing aliasing, inserting allocations, and enabling safe in-place updates.
-Not a simple type substitution.
+**One-Shot Bufferize** emerged as a sophisticated whole-program transformation that converts tensors to memrefs while analyzing aliasing, inserting allocations, and enabling safe in-place updates.
+It's far more than a simple type substitution, involving complex liveness and aliasing analyses.

 4. **Buffer-Results-To-Out-Params**: Converts return values to out-parameters, matching C calling conventions and enabling clean Python bindings.
 Essential for interoperability.